dev-mdirfan/Web-Development-Learning-Tutorials/1-HTML-One-Video-CWH/README.md

 #### Practice Set :
 1. Inspect your favorite website and change something on the page which is displayed.
 2. Go to your favorite website and try to view the page source and write the exact lines of code.
 Does it clone the website? why?
-3. Write any HTML code inside a text file.
-Does it work  if you write it using notepad?